 What is Cyber Threat Intelligence?

 CTI is the practice of collecting, processing, analyzing, and distributing information regarding prioritized threats to relevant stakeholders.
-That’s a mouthful!
-In the real world, CTI analysts/researchers work with people within their org to assess their assets, attack surface, and anything else that could be a target for cyber threat actors.
-Then, we collect information regarding threats to those important components.
-In a timely manner, we pass along that information, our assessment of risk, and our mitigation recommendations to the relevant stakeholders.
-We always solicit feedback on our delivered intelligence to improve the next product.
-We then restart the cycle!
+In practice, CTI analysts work with people within their org to assess assets, attack surface, and anything that could be a target.
+We collect information on threats to those components, pass along our assessment of risk and mitigation recommendations to relevant stakeholders in a timely manner, solicit feedback to improve our next product, and restart the cycle.

 How do I get into Cyber Threat Intelligence?